sourcegraph/sourcegraph-public-snapshot/doc/code_insights/quickstart.md

 ### 1. Enable the experimental feature flag

-Add the following to your Sourcegraph user settings `sourcegraph.example.com/users/[username]/settings` or organization `sourcegraph.example.com/organizations/[your_org]/settings` settings:
+Add the following to either your Sourcegraph user settings `sourcegraph.example.com/users/[username]/settings` or organization settings `sourcegraph.example.com/organizations/[your_org]/settings`:

 `"experimentalFeatures": { "codeInsights": true }`

-If you put this flag in your organization settings, everyone on your Sourcegraph insights will be able to see the "Insights" menu bar item and create their own code insights.
-Otherwise, only you will have those abilities.
+If you put this flag in your organization settings, everyone on your Sourcegraph insights will be able to see the "Insights" navbar menu item and create their own code insights.
+If you put the flag in your user settings, only you will have those abilities.

-(Enabling the feature organization-wide doesn't mean that other users can automatically see the code insights you create, however – you can control that visibility per individual insight.)
+(Enabling code insights organization-wide doesn't mean that other users can automatically see the code insights you create, however – you can control that visibility per individual insight.)

-### 2. Visit your Sourcegraph instance /Insights page and select "+ Create new insight"
+### 2. Visit your sourcegraph.example.com/insights page and select "+ Create new insight"

 ### 3. On the insight type selection page, select "Create custom insight"